July 4, 2022

 • allow_comments (Boolean)

 Optional.
 Allow a user to add a comment to the payment.
-Default is true.
+Defaults to true.

 • allow_anonymous (Boolean)

 Optional.
 Allow a user to pay the invoice anonymously.
-Default is true.
+Defaults to true.

 • expires_in (Number)